-PAYING YOUR FAIR SHARE, PART 1: FORM W-4, EMPLOYEE'S WITHHOLDING ALLOWANCE CERTIFICATE
+PAYING YOUR FAIR SHARE, PART 1: FORM W-4, Employee's withholding certificate

-Form W-4, Employee's Withholding Allowance Certificate, must be submitted either on or before the first day of work.
+Form W-4, Employee's Withholding Certificate, must be submitted either on or before the first day of work.
 The information on the W-4 will be used to calculate how much money will be withheld in federal income tax from your paycheck.
 Submit this form to your employer right away.
 If you put it off, your employer will withhold the maximum amount of tax from your paycheck!
 In addition, if your living situation changes, you may need to file a new W-4.